Venom3103/TradeX/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE
+See the LICENSE file for details.

- file for details.
+ ## Made With ❤️